 #FIRSTLOOK: “JAMIE ALLAN’S ILLUSIONARIUM” COMING TO TORONTO

 From the same people who brought us the Immersive Van Gogh Exhibit, comes Jamie Allan’s ILLUSIONARIUM, right in time for the Holidays.
 It also has been announced that iconic duo Penn & Teller also will be featured in the Exhibit!
-The event running December 14th, 2020 to February 15th, 2021 at the Toronto Star building alongside the Van Gogh exhibit, takes place over four rooms in a 300,000 square foot space, taking us from the 17th into the 21st century.
+While having faced some setbacks due to the provincial closure, the exhibit is set to launch July 29, 2021 for a limited engagement at the Toronto Star building alongside the Van Gogh exhibit, takes place over four rooms in a 300,000 square foot space, taking us from the 17th into the 21st century.

 The four rooms are: